-The visualization shows the real-time PPP user performance in Potsdam, Germany, improved using NAVCAST clock and orbit corrections for enhanced accuracy.
+The visualization shows the real-time PPP user performance in Toulouse, France, improved using NAVCAST clock and orbit corrections and code and phase biases for enhanced accuracy.
 Observations are retrieved in real time from the International GNSS Service (IGS).

 How good are NAVCAST clocks and orbits?